Insider Guide: Best of Colorado skiing

 All major car rental companies have counters at Denver airport.
 When heading to the mountains, which are about 120 kilometers west of the city, a four-wheel or all-wheel drive vehicle is preferable.

 A number of shuttle companies also offer van service to the ski resorts.
-The airport’s website lists companies.
+You can find them listed on the airport’s website.

 Alternatively, Aspen (Aspen/Pitkin County) and Vail (Vail/Eagle County) both have small regional airports, serviced by United, Frontier, American, Continental and Delta.

 When driving, keep an eye on weather forecasts and news bulletins.
 Many mountain roads, including I-70, are forced to close during and after major snow storms.